The Diamond Challenge is a premier entrepreneurial education competition.

 This session addresses the fundamental concepts of unit cost, unit revenue, and unit margin to illustrate how businesses make money.

 Each team will have the opportunity to meet virtually with one mentor – a seasoned entrepreneur that will help you prepare for your presentation.
 Each mentoring session will last 20 minutes and will be facilitated through Skype.
-Read more about our mentors below.
-Mentoring sessions are available from November 5 – February 16, 2014.
+Read more below about our previous mentors.

 Rachel Braun Scherl